Morris Plains, New Jersey: Education

-Morris Plains Borough School with 369 students in grades 3–8.
+Morris Plains Borough School with 391 students in grades 3–8.

 Students in public school for ninth through twelfth grades attend Morristown High School, as part of a sending/receiving relationship with the Morris School District which also serves the communities of Morristown and Morris Township (for grades K–12).
-As of the 2018–19 school year, the high school had an enrollment of 1,860 students and 133.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.0:1.
+As of the 2023–24 school year, the high school had an enrollment of 1,856 students and 137.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.5:1.

 St. Virgil Academy, founded in 1910, was a Catholic school serving students in preschool through eighth grade (including Pre-K–3 and Pre-K–4) that operated under the auspices of the Roman Catholic Diocese of Paterson.
 The school was closed at the end of the 2015–2016 school year in the wake of declining enrollment and the rising costs of covering the school's deficits.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 28.66 mi of roadways, of which 24.15 mi were maintained by the municipality, 1.81 mi by Morris County and 2.70 mi by the New Jersey Department of Transportation.

-U.S. Route 202, New Jersey Route 10 and New Jersey Route 53 are the main highways serving Morris Plains.
-Interstate 80 and Interstate 287 are both accessible in neighboring Parsippany-Troy Hills Township.
+U.S. Route 202, Route 10 and Route 53 are the main highways serving Morris Plains.
+Interstate 80 and Interstate 287 are both accessible in neighboring Parsippany–Troy Hills.

 Public transportation

-NJ Transit provides service at the Morris Plains station on the Morristown Line to Newark Broad Street Station, Secaucus Junction, New York Penn Station and Hoboken Terminal.
+NJ Transit provides service at the Morris Plains station on the Morristown Line to Newark Broad Street station, Secaucus Junction, New York Penn Station and Hoboken Terminal.
 The one-story red brick station house, constructed in 1915 in Renaissance Revival style, was added to the National Register of Historic Places on June 22, 1984.

 NJ Transit provides local bus service on the 872, 875 and 880 routes, replacing service that had been offered on the MCM2, MCM3 and MCM10 routes until 2010, when subsidies to the local provider were eliminated as part of budget cuts.